Omarosa's departure raises questions about White House diversity

 Publicly, Newman was not one of them, and throughout her White House tenure she had a rocky relationship with black community leaders and activists.

-But Thursday morning she spoke cryptically about "a lot of things" she saw while in the service of the president.
+Thursday morning she spoke cryptically about "a lot of things" she saw while in the service of the president —but in the second interview defended Trump, saying "he is not a racist" despite past missteps.

+"Yes, I will acknowledge many of the exchanges, particularly in the last six months, have been racially charged,” Newman told ABC.
+“Do we then just stop and label him as a racist?
+No."

-"As the only African-American woman in this White House, as a senior staff, and assistant to the President, I have seen things that have made me uncomfortable, that have upset me, that have affected me deeply and emotionally, that has affected my community and my people, and when I can tell my story, it is a profound story that I know the world will want to hear," she said.
+"As the only African-American woman in this White House, as a senior staff, and assistant to the president, I have seen things that have made me uncomfortable, that have upset me, that have affected me deeply and emotionally, that has affected my community and my people," she said.

+"And when I can tell my story, it is a profound story that I know the world will want to hear."